kran27/NostalgiAuth/README.md

-# SimpleAuth
+# NostalgiAuth

-Plugin for PocketMine-MP that prevents people to impersonate an account, requering registration and login when connecting.
+A fork of SimpleAuth for NostalgiaCore that prevents people impersonating other accounts by requiring registration and login when connecting.

 ## Commands